As search marketers, we all want to own as much SERP real estate as possible, because it means more visibility and more traffic.

 - Image captions with short and relevant descriptions.

-Following these seven tactics will allow you to achieve effective wins on Page 1 that go beyond position 1 rankings.
+Following these seven tactics will allow you to achieve effective wins on page one that goes beyond position one rankings.